 - Feeling of disconnection or withdrawal from normal activities

 - Unusual or "magical" thinking

 - Excessive anxiety

-Consult your family doctor or make an appointment with a counselor or psychologist.
-With appropriate support, you can identify mental health conditions and explore treatment options, such as medications or counseling.
+With appropriate support, you can identify mental health conditions and receive appropriate treatment, such as medications or counseling.

 Dec.
 14, 2021

 - Use of the manual.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. https://dsm.psychiatryonline.org.
 Accessed July 8, 2019.